Best holiday rental deals in Chalkidiki

 Holiday Home Availability Information in Chalkidiki

 Check how busy Halkidiki is with our availability graph.
-In a week of November (17/11 - 24/11), 65% of the holiday homes are booked.
+In one week of December (22/12 - 29/12), 64% of the holiday homes are booked.
 Conversely, it is in May (18/05 - 25/05) that the highest percentage of rentals are available.

 Check out our climate diagram to find the perfect month for your holidays.
 On average, the warmest month is July.
-No heat wave is expected in January, where minimum average temperatures usally hit a 2° low.
-The rainiest month is July while the driest month is July.
+No heat wave is expected in January, when minimum average temperatures usally hit a 2° low.
+The rainiest month is July, while the driest month is July.